-At MOFLUX, the MU Department Of Forestry, along with the Environmental Sciences Division of Oak Ridge National Laboratory and Atmospheric Turbulence and Diffusion Division of NOAA, are collaborating on a research project that measures the carbon and water balance of Missouri’s oak-hickory forests on a large scale.
+At MOFLUX, scientists from MU’s School of Natural Resources, and the Environmental Sciences Division of Oak Ridge National Laboratory (ORNL) are collaborating on a research project that measures the carbon and water balances of Missouri’s oak-hickory forests on a large scale.

 Conducting Research at Baskett

-To conduct research at BREA, a Thomas S. Baskett Wildlife Research and Education Center Research Study Plan must be completed and approved before research begins.
+To conduct research at BWREC, a Baskett Research Study Plan (PDF) must be completed and approved before research begins.